Somalis in Yemen

 Somalis in Yemen make up the historical Somali population in Yemen.
 Around 200,000 Somalis live in Yemen, of which 46,750 are refugees.

 History

-Many Somalis and Yemenis can trace back their ancestry to a unspecified homeland somewhere in modern day Iraq.
 Many Somalis fled to Yemen during the Somali Civil War.

 Demographics

 There are around 710,000 Somalis in Yemen, mostly concentrated around Aden.
 There are also some on Lahij Gvernorate.

 Many Somalis in Yemen now speak Arabic instead of their native Somali language due to language shift.
 But also due to the fact that there are no Somali teachers in the refugee camps or enough budget to allocate funds to teach the Somali language.